 The Insta360 One X has a dedicated underwater case called the Dive case, with spherical lenses that negate underwater refraction.
 With the Dive case, the One X will be able to stitch underwater photos and videos smoothly.

 28. Venture Case Hardcase

 You can use the One X in rough environments with an optional protective hardcase accessory.
 The case has a similar design to Insta360 One’s hard case.
-The case can be used underwater although it will not stitch well underwater.
-Rather, it is designed simply to protect the One X in wet environments such as white water rafting.
+The case is not designed to be used underwater.
+Rather, it is designed simply to protect the One X in harsh or wet environments such as white water rafting.

 29. Improved connectivity: High speed 5G Wi-Fi and USB cables (improved)

 You can transfer photos and videos quickly to your phone with 5G Wi-Fi.
 You can transfer them even faster with the included USB cables.

 With your phone you can turn on the Insta360 One X remotely.
 This is useful if the One X is away from you on a tripod, such as near a stage, while you are in the audience.
 This does drain the battery faster, even when the One X appears to be off, but a future firmware update will let you choose whether to keep Bluetooth on, or turn it off when the camera is on standby.
 Note: As of February 2019, this feature was partly disabled to extend the battery life.
 However, iOS devices will be able to connect to the One X even while the Wi-Fi is turned off, by using Bluetooth to turn on Wi-Fi remotely.